-We derived photometric radial profiles for CIG 96 not only in the GALEX FUV and NUV bands, but also in the Sloan Digital Sky Survey ugriz bands and the Spitzer IRAC 3.6 and 4.5 $\mu$ m bands .

-These multi-wavelength radial profiles were fitted with the models of Boissier & Prantzos (1999, 2000) with the IMF from Kroupa (2001), which are able to predict the radial variation of several galactic properties as a function of two parameters: the spin $\lambda$ (non-dimensional specific angular momentum) and the asymptotic velocity of the rotation curve $V_C$ .
-Galaxies are modeled as a set of independently evolving rings, with the gas infall time-scale depending on both the total galaxy mass and the local mass surface density.
-Gas is then converted into stars following a Kennicutt-Schmidt law, modulated by a dynamical term that mimics the periodic passage of spiral arms (see also Boissier et al. 2003a).
-Newly-born stars follow a user-specified IMF (here we rely on that of Kroupa 2001).
+We derived photometric radial profiles for CIG 96 not only in the GALEX FUV and NUV bands, but also in the Sloan Digital Sky Survey (SDSS) ugriz bands and the Spitzer/IRAC 3.6 (Werner et al. 2004) and 4.5 μ m bands (Fazio et al. 2004).13 the asymptotic velocity of the rotation curve V_C .
+Galaxies are modeled as a set of independently evolving rings, with the gas infall timescale depending on both the total galaxy mass and the local mass surface density.
+Gas is then converted into stars following a KS law, modulated by a dynamical term that mimics the periodic passage of spiral arms (see also Boissier et al. 2003b).
+Newly born stars follow a user-specified IMF (here we rely on that of Kroupa 2001).
 Stars of different masses die at different rates, enriching the ISM with metals that are incorporated in subsequent generations of stars.
-The lifetimes, yields, evolutionary paths and spectra of stars at different radii are computed as a function of the local metallicity.
-An initial model was first calibrated to reproduce observables in the Milky Way (Boissier & Prantzos 1999).
-This model was then generalized to other galaxies (Boissier & Prantzos 2000), using the scaling laws derived from the $\Lambda$ -Cold Dark Matter scenario (Mo et al. 1998).
+The lifetimes, yields, evolutionary paths, and spectra of stars at different radii are computed as a function of the local metallicity.
+An initial model was first calibrated to reproduce observables in the Milky Way (MW; Boissier & Prantzos 1999).
+This model was then generalized to other galaxies (Boissier & Prantzos 2000) using the scaling laws derived from the Λ -cold dark matter scenario (Mo et al. 1998).